 Real estate busy season always seem to creep up on you faster than expected.
 Believe it or not it is almost that time of year again.
-As a real estate agent springtime means much more than beautiful weather, and blooming flowers.
-Springtime can make or break the year for a real estate agent.
+As a real estate agent, or any professional in the industry, the warmer months of the year mean much more than the start of beautiful weather.
+These months can make or break the year for a lot of industry professionals.
 It is time to buckle down, and be dedicated to doing everything you can in order to have a successful season.
 Home buyers and sellers are geared up and ready to go by springtime, which means you need to be too.

 1. Get Your Database in Order

 When was the last time you reached out to your cold leads?
 Now is the time to reach out to them, and get an update on their intentions to buy or sell this season.
 Before the real estate busy season is in full swing, you want to make sure you have some clients secured.
 Meaning that right now is a crucial time to contact cold leads.
-Reaching out to cold leads is one of the first steps to achieving a successful busy season.
-Converting cold leads to clients early on can give you the traction you need to have a prosperous season.
+Lead generation is absolutely vital to lenders, agents, brokers, and many other industry professionals.
+So, reaching out to leads early on can give you the traction you need to have a prosperous season.

 Cold leads are not the only contacts you have that can lead you to a successful season though.
 It is also time to give some attention to your business development contacts.
 A simple phone call, short newsletter update, or gift, can go a long way in these relationships.
 Remind them that you are ready for a great season, and anxious for the opportunity to work with them.
 Any sort of small professional gesture would accomplish this, just ensure that it is genuine so that it is not immediately discarded.